 After you create an instance, you can perform operations to customize the instance such as installing software and deploying application environments and create a custom image for the updated instance.
 Instances created from the custom image contain all of the configured items, which saves you the trouble of configuring these items for each new instance.

 Sensitive data is deleted from the instance to enhance data security.

 - Check the network configuration of the instance based on your Linux version.
 For more information, see How to solve unreachable network errors when a VPC-type instance is created from a custom image.

 - The remaining free space of the system disk.
 The system disk has a sufficient amount of free space.

-Before you create a custom image from an instance, note the following points:
+Before you create a custom image from an instance, take note of the following items:

 - When you create a custom image from an instance, you do not need to stop the instance.

 - When you create a custom image from an instance, the status of the instance cannot be changed.
-For example, if you stop, start, or restart an instance when you create a custom image from the instance, the custom image creation will fail.
+For example, if you stop, start, or restart an instance when you create a custom image from the instance, the custom image fails to be created.

-- You cannot create images for expired subscription instances.
+- You cannot create images for subscription instances that have expired.
 You can create a snapshot for the system disk of an instance and then use the snapshot to create a custom image.

 - You cannot create images for released instances.
 If you have saved a system disk snapshot for an instance, you can use the snapshot to create a custom image.

 - Custom images are located within the same region as the instances from which the images are created.
 For example, if an instance is located in the China (Hangzhou) region, the image created from the instance is also located in the China (Hangzhou) region.
 For more information about how to use images across regions, see Copy custom images.

 - The amount of time it takes to create an image depends on the size of the disk from which the image is created.